Best Practices for Compressor Storage

 For example, Figure 1 shows the energy profile of a lubricated compressor with load/unload controls.
 In this case, the compressor has roughly, a 90-second cycle frequency (30 seconds loaded, 60 seconds unloaded).
 Even upon being unloaded for 60 seconds, the energy consumption of the compressor decreased only 35%.
 The slow reduction in energy upon unloading is due to the compressor slowly blowing down the lubricant sump.
 More storage capacity is required to fully unload the compressor and to lower cycle frequency.

 The higher the cycle frequency, the less efficient the compressor runs at reduced loads, especially if it is a lubricated compressor.
 The changes to the power versus flow characteristics with changing storage receiver sizes are shown in Figure 1.
-In addition, a lubricated, load/unload compressor can be more energy efficient than a VSD compressor when adequate storage is installed (Figure 2).
-The equation to size a receiver for a demand event of known duration is shown in Figure 3.

 To optimize the performance of a lubricated compressor running as a trim machine with load/unload controls, ensure a wet receiver is installed and that there is a total of 5 to 10 gallons/cfm of total system capacitance.
 Regardless of compressor control type, should the facility experience large demand events, install additional receivers as necessary near the location of the event(s).
 Use the equation illustrated in figure 3 to correctly size the receiver.

-Manager of compressed air products and systems at Cummins-Wagner Co., Inc.
+Robert C. Neely, Manager of compressed air products and systems at Cummins-Wagner Co., Inc.